-Insert Mode can be entered either by clicking on the square plus icon or the circle plus icon in the header menu of the main workspace shown below.
-Clicking on the square plus icon, as shown in the below image, will enter gate insert mode.
-Clicking on the circle plus will enter event insert mode.
+Insert Mode can be entered either by clicking on the Square Plus icon or the Circle Plus icon in the header menu of the main workspace shown below.
+Clicking on the Square Plus icon, as shown below, will enter Gate Insert Mode.
+Clicking on the Circle Plus icon will enter Event Insert Mode.

-Once a study has been placed in insert mode nodes can no longer be selected as described in Section 2.2.2.1.
-When working in insert mode, a left mouse click on a gate in the fault tree will add either a new gate or a new event as a child of the node.
-The type of node added depends on the selected mode (gate insert mode will insert gates, event insert mode will insert events).
+Once a study has been placed in Insert Mode, nodes can no longer be selected, as described in Section 2.2.2.1.
+When working in Insert Mode, a left mouse click on a gate in the fault tree will add either a new gate or a new event as a child of the node.
+The type of node added depends on the selected mode (Gate Insert Mode will insert gates, Event Insert Mode will insert events).

-Insert mode is often useful when beginning work on a new fault tree model.
-By working in insert mode, the logical representation of the tree can be constructed quickly with minimal keystrokes.
-Once the tree is constructed returning to select mode will allow you to display the properties for each gate and event and populate the appropriate data.
+Insert Mode is often useful when beginning work on a new fault tree model.
+By working in Insert Mode, the logical representation of the tree can be constructed quickly with minimal keystrokes.
+Once the tree is constructed, returning to Select Mode will allow you to display the properties for each gate and event, and allow you to populate the appropriate data.

-Note that new gates and events can also be added in select mode using hotkeys.
-With the main workspace in focus and a gate selected, pressing the Q key will insert a new gate.
-Pressing the W key will insert a new event.
+New gates and events can also be added in Select Mode using hotkeys.
+With the main workspace in focus and a gate selected, pressing the Q key will insert a new gate and pressing the W key will insert a new event.